Surendradhaka123/Text-to-Speech/README.md

 ## 4. Usage

-For fine tunning or selecting the any specific voice by using speeker embeddings you can check-out `text_to_speech_Converter.ipynb`, here you will get the steps for fine-tuning and setting-up with speaker embeddings.
+For fine tunning or selecting any specific voice by using speeker embeddings you can check-out `text_to_speech_Converter.ipynb`, here you will get the steps for fine-tuning and setting-up the environment with speaker embeddings.

 To help you get started, this repository includes a  Speech_app.py file.
 You can use this file to test the SpeechT5 model on different input texts.

 Run the Speech_app.py file on your system and enter the text and you will get an audio file.
 You can also download this audio file.
-You can also read a .txt file a get the audio file for the same.
+You can also read a .txt file and get the audio file for the same.

 ## 5. Model Architecture